90% of actively managed US funds underperformed the S&P500 In the last 10 years.

 Millions of investors buy and sell based on new information, changing prices to reflect new info.
-The level of efficiency is determined by the accuracy and speed of price movements in response to new info.
+The accuracy and speed of price movements in response to new info i.

 The efficient market hypothesis (EMH) is a critical concept to understand if you want to make solid investing decisions.
-It’s also the basis for facets of modern finance, including modern portfolio theory.
+It’s also the basis for many parts of modern finance, including modern portfolio theory.